MA Economics / Course details

 |Available as a free choice unit?||Yes|

 The aim of this course is to equip students with the tools necessary to understand and evaluate applied economic research, and lay a foundation upon which they can develop and carry out their own high quality research.
 Students will learn the importance of causal identification.
-The course will combine the discussion of different econometric methods used by economists to identify causal relationships with the analysis of specific applications of those methods to a number of topics in applied microeconomics.
-The methods covered will include randomised control trials, difference-indifferences, regression discontinuity and instrumental variables.
-The applications will be drawn from various fields, including labour economics, political economy, health economics, and development economics.
-Students will also learn how to use econometric software (Stata) in order to apply the techniques covered in practice.
+The course will combine the discussion of different econometric methods used by economists to identify causal relationships with the analysis of specific applications of those methods to various topics in applied microeconomics.
+The methods covered will include descriptive analysis, randomised control trials, differences-in-differences, instrumental variables, and regression discontinuity.
+Applications of these methods will be considered in fields such as labour economics, development economics, health economics, and political economy.
+Students will also learn how to apply the techniques to actual data using econometric software.

 By the end of the course the students will have a solid understanding of different empirical methodologies used in applied economics research and will be capable of applying that toolkit to the types of questions they will encounter in public sector work, economic consultancies, private firms or in further research projects.
-They will also be comfortable performing data analysis using Stata.
-Students will work on a referee report, a paper replication project, and a research proposal where they will apply the concepts and techniques developed in class.
+They will also be comfortable performing data analysis using econometrics software.
+Students will work on a referee report and a research proposal where they will consider the application of the concepts and techniques developed in class.